 Making the most out of DevOps and Agile

-Delivery methodologies like Agile and DevOps are transforming the software development landscape as enterprises become more customer centric.
+Delivery methodologies like Agile and DevOps are transforming the software development landscape as enterprises become more customer-centric.
 DevOps brings operations and development teams together for greater productivity.
 What it means is that the blending together of Dev and Ops teams make for fast-paced development of production-ready code, with operations like testing, deployment, and management to prevent backlogs.
-DevOps stresses on effective collaboration and communication between the multiple stakeholders thereby creating a culture that enables optimized release cycles of high-quality and thoroughly tested end-products.
+DevOps stresses effective collaboration and communication between the multiple stakeholders thereby creating a culture that enables optimized release cycles of high-quality and thoroughly tested end-products.
 Meanwhile, all Agile models in practice follow concepts and principles which can be integrated with DevOps e.g. continuous build, continuous integration, continuous delivery, incremental testing, etc.

 Agile Frameworks – Up Close

 Scaled Agile Framework (SAFe): The Scaled Agile Framework was developed by Dean Leffingwell and became very popular in no time.
 This framework is a combination of existing lean and agile principles with a highly structured and prescriptive method that helps large enterprises in aligning their entire organization to agile.

 Moreover, SAFe has already been provisioned for DevOps to focus on tighter integration between development and deployment.
 So, for teams implementing SAFe, one can easily apply inbuilt DevOps by leveraging the framework guidelines about the DevOps team and System Team to integrate the Ops, Dev teams.